pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 whose descriptions start with 'a request for payment'. `-Dpact.filter.providerState=.*payment` will match any interaction that has a provider state that ends with payment, and `-Dpact.filter.providerState=` will match any interaction that does not have a provider state.

+## Not failing the build if no pact files are found [version 3.5.19+]

+By default, if there are no pact files to verify, the plugin will raise an exception.
+This is to guard against false positives where the build is passing but nothing has been verified due to mis-configuration.

+To disable this behaviour, set the `failIfNoPactsFound` parameter to `false`.

 # Verifying a message provider